-is an equivalence.
-Here, $h$ can be informally described as $b_1 \otimes b_2 \mapsto (b_1g(b_2))_{g \in G}$.
-Rognes shows \cite[9.2.6, proof of 9.1.2]{R} that the unramified condition ensures that the map from $B$ to relative topological Hochschild homology of $B$ over $A$, $\THH^A(B)$, is a weak equivalence.
+Rognes shows \cite[9.2.6, proof of 9.1.2]{R} that the condition for $B$ to be unramified over $A$ ensures that the map from $B$ to relative topological Hochschild homology of $B$ over $A$, $\THH^A(B)$, is a weak equivalence.
 Thus the failure of the map

-to being a weak equivalence is a measure for the ramification of the extension $A \ra B$.
+to be a weak equivalence is a measure of the ramification of the extension $A \ra B$.
 It also makes sense to study $\THH^A(B)$ in more general situations, for instance in the absence of a group action.

 Algebraic K-theory of an ordinary commutative ring $R$, $K(R)$, contains a lot of arithmetic information about $R$, such as the Picard group of $R$, its Brauer group and its units.
 Trace methods have been useful for studying $K(R)$: There are trace maps